Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Symmetry Breaking in the Fully Frustrated Model

 \section{$Z_{2}$ Symmetry Breaking in the Fully Frustrated Model}

-All reported here and in the sections to follow is new.
 We described the ground states of the Fully Frustrated XY model on the square lattice.
 The topological charges behaved as they should- repelling each other and in the process generating a checkerboard pattern.
 We now prove that the uniformly frustrated XY model has a $Z_{2}$ phase transition: a claim that, till now, has only been verified numerically and suggested by approximate schemes \cite{Olsson}.
 We show that the existence of a finite temperature phase transition is a consequence of finite energy domain walls between the two ground state domains.
-Very interesting earlier works examining topological excitations (including domain walls) are found in \cite{hal}.
+Very interesting earlier works examining topological excitations (including domain walls) are found in \cite{hal,Granato}.